 An interactive look at some of the historical aspects of Enviro-imprints.
-Slide the time bar to see key dates relating to Enviro-imprints.
+Find out more by browsing or searching the Science Learning Hub.

 Polynesian (who were to become the Māori) settle in New Zealand.
 They bring with them the kiore (pacific rat) and kurī (dog), which was to mark the beginning of a series of species extinctions.
 Burn-offs by Māori lead to the loss of 30 percent of New Zealand forests.

 50 percent of New Zealand covered by forest.
 The European settlers cleared the forest for farmland, logged those that were unsuitable for farming and drained wetlands, making the land vulnerable to erosion.